nikksno/MacHete/README.md

 #### Workflow setup

-Create a folder on the external drive called Macs.
-Inside create the following subfolders:

-01. 01 | macOS installers
-02. 02 | Software and Scripts
-01 | Imaged
-01 | Sources
-02 | Finals
-02 | Firstboot
-01 | Sources
-01 | Script
-01 | Source script
-02 | Final Iceberg Package
-*
-02 | ProMan Enroller
-01 | Source profiles
-02 | Source installer script
-03 | Final Iceberg Package
-*
-02 | Finals
-03 | Package
-03. 03 | AutoDMG
-04. 04 | NBIs
+1. Format your external drive [GUID partition table, one partition in APFS or "Mac OS Extended (Journaled)" called MacHete]

+2. Download the zip of this repo from the top right of the webpage and unzip it

+3. Place all subfolders inside the MacHete folder [00 - Tools, 01, 02, and so on] in the MacHete Volume you just created in step 1.

+4. Download the required tools from their respective websites [see above in this README] and place them in the "00 - Tools" folder replacing the placeholder subfolders

-Download "Install macOS" from the App Store.
+5. Download "Install macOS" from the App Store.
 Click continute when prompted.
-When the  download is finished move the installer to folder 01.
+When the  download is finished move the installer to the "01 - macOS Installers" folder.

-In 02 > 01 > 02 drag self-contained apps and pre-composed packages.
+6.1.
+Drag self-contained apps and pre-composed packages in the "02 - Software" > "02 - Finals" subfolder.

-If there's a package you're going to compose yourself with Iceberg or Composer create a directory with its name inside 02 > 01 > 01.
-Work with your preferred software to package everything and place the final product in 02 > 01 > 02.
+6.2.
+If there's a package you're going to compose yourself with Iceberg or Composer create a directory with its name inside "02 - Software" > "01 - Sources".
+Work with your preferred software [Composer for instance] to package everything and place the final product in "02 - Software" > "02 - Finals".

+[not writing the full name of folders from here on, only the leading numbers, i.e. "03 - Firstboot" becomes "03"]

+7.1.1.
+Open Apple Configurator 2 and create a WiFi profile from File > New Profile.
+The only payload will be "network": configure the WiFi network for clients, and save the profile to the **03 > 01 > 01 > 01** folder.

+7.1.2.
+In the **03 > 01 > 01 > 03**  folder open the Iceberg project [in this case "WiFi_Installer.packproj"] and choose "Build" from the Build menu [command-B].
+Drag the created pkg file from the "build" subfolder inside **03 > 01 > 01 > 03** folder to the **03 > 02** folder.

+7.2.
+Open the create-user-pkg utility you previously downloaded, generate user-creating packages for the users you'll want to create on your client macs, and place the final pkg files inside the **03 > 01 > 02** folder and inside the **03 > 02** folder.

-In 02 > 02 > 01 > 01 > 01 open the script with a text editor [or nano via cli] and customize the script that will run inside the first boot package.
-These scripts will run on the booted volume so you can write any valid command you'd like.
+7.3.1.
+Open the "MacHete_FirstBoot.sh" script inside the **03 > 01 > 03 > 01** folder.
+These commands will run on the booted volume so you can write any valid command you'd like.
 Follow the comments to understand what everything does and what to write where.

-Then open the Iceberg project in 02 > 02 > 01 > 01 > 02 and build it.
-Copy the final product to 02 > 02 > 02.
+7.3.2.
+Open the Iceberg project inside the **03 > 01 > 03 > 02** folder, build, and copy the produced pkg file from the "build" subfolder to the **03 > 02** folder.

-*
-In 02 > 02 > 01 > 02 > 01 drag the trust profile and enrollment profile from your mdm server [profile manager for instance].
-Then edit the names in the script in 02 > 02 > 01 > 02 > 02 to match the names of such profiles.
-Then open the Iceberg project in 02 > 02 > 01 > 02 > 03 and build it.
-Copy the final product to 02 > 02 > 02.
+7.4.1.
+In the **03 > 01 > 04 > 01** folder drag the trust profile and enrollment profile from your mdm server [profile manager for instance].

-If you have any other packages you'd like to include in the first boot package [beyond the script and the mdm enroller] you can create a new folder called 02 > 02 > 01 > 03 | [name] and place the final results in 02 > 02 > 02
-*
+7.4.2.
+Edit the names in the script in **03 > 01 > 04 > 02** to match the names of such profiles.

+7.4.3.
+Open the Iceberg project inside the **03 > 01 > 04 > 03** folder, build, and copy the produced pkg file from the "build" subfolder to the **03 > 02** folder.

+7.5.1.
+In the **03 > 01 > 99** you'll find the SecondBoot package creation sources.
+You can edit the script inside the **03 > 01 > 99 > 01 > 01 > 01** folder just like you did for the FirstBoot script, and then build its own Iceberg project.
+The directory structure and the entire logic are the exact same as for the FirstBoot Script you created in step 7.3.

+7.5.2.
+Copy the produced pkg from the **03 > 01 > 99 > 01 > 01 > 02 > build** subfolder to the **03 > 01 > 99 > 02** folder.

+7.5.3.
+Open a terminal window, type sudo, and drag the first-boot-pkg program found inside the **"00 - Tools"** folder into the terminal window: this will insert the path to the first-boot-pkg program inside the window, preceded by the "sudo" word you typed.
+Now type "--pkg" followed by a space and drag in the package from the **03 > 01 > 99 > 02** folder.

+7.5.4.
+Now press return and enter your admin password [if you get errors, ensure you're doing this from an admin account on your workstation].
+Your first boot package will be written to your home directory [~/].
+Copy it and paste it into the **03 > 01 > 99 > 03** folder and into the **03 > 02** folder.

 Now in 02 > 02 > 02 you should have the script package, the mdm enroller package, and any other packages you created in the previous paragraph.
 Open a terminal window, type sudo, and drag the first-boot-pkg program found inside the 02 > 02 > 03 folder into the terminal window: this will insert the path to the first-boot-pkg program inside the window, preceded by the "sudo" word you typed.
 Now type "--pkg" and drag in the first package inside 02 > 02 > 02, then type "--pkg" and drag in the second package inside 02 > 02 > 02, and so on.
 You should have something like: